Redot-Engine/redot-docs/classes/class_editorsettings.rst

 How to position the Cancel and OK buttons in the editor's :ref:`AcceptDialog<class_AcceptDialog>`\ s.
 Different platforms have different standard behaviors for this, which can be overridden using this setting.
 This is useful if you use Redot both on Windows and macOS/Linux and your Redot muscle memory is stronger than your OS specific one.

-- **Auto** follows the platform convention: Cancel first on macOS and Linux, OK first on Windows.
+- **Auto** follows the platform convention: OK first on Windows, KDE, and LXQt, Cancel first on macOS and other Linux desktop environments.

 - **Cancel First** forces the ordering Cancel/OK.